dfxpy: Accelerating DataFrame Workflows for ML, Analytics, and Research

 - Built-in leakage detection and dataset lineage hashing ensure research-grade reproducibility.

-- Sweet spot: ML/AI teams and researchers needing rapid, auditable preprocessing without sacrificing Pandas flexibility or over-en
+- Sweet spot: ML/AI teams and researchers needing rapid, auditable preprocessing without sacrificing Pandas flexibility or over-engineering custom transformers.

 Core Solution